robatkins/EWOKVILLAGE/README.md

 # EWOKVILLAGE
-Java client for communicating with the Silicon Don server.
+Java client for communicating with the SILICONDON server.